 A complete list of requirements and instructions on how to apply is available in this announcement, and an application form can be downloaded here.
 These documents are also available in French: announcement and application form.

-Please e-mail application with all supporting documents to firstname.lastname@example.org by 2 March 2018.
+Please e-mail application with all supporting documents to firstname.lastname@example.org.
+Note: Deadline has expired and we are no longer accepting applications.